cityssm/tv-display-docs/deviceSetup/linuxMint.md

 ![Startup Applications](linuxMint-startupApplications.png)

-Disable all of the startup applications in the list.
+Most of the startup applications can be safely disabled to free up resources and reduce the chance of a notification appearing on the display.
+If "Cinnamon Settings Daemon - xrandr" is in the list, keep it enabled as it makes some of the display settings work smoother.

 First we'll add the application to make the mouse cursor disappear when its inactive.
 Click the **+** button to add a **Custom Command**.